Abdullah-Elkholy/Clinics-Management-System/README.md

 # 📋 Clinics Management System - Complete Documentation

+> **⚠️ SINGLE SOURCE OF TRUTH**: This README.md is the official, always-updated documentation for the project's current state.
+All other documentation must reference this file.
+For supplementary materials only, see `/docs` folder.

-> **Complete guide to the Clinics Management System project, including current state, architecture, testing, and development roadmap.**
+**Complete guide to the Clinics Management System project, including current state, architecture, testing, and development roadmap.**

 ## 🗂️ Quick Navigation